timruhkopf/Codewars/Skyscraper7x7/README.md

       1 3 2 4

-Looking from the left, the building with three storeys is not visible, since the three storey building covers it from this point of view.
+Looking from the left, the building with two storeys is not visible, since the three storey building covers it from this point of view.
 Hence, three buildings are visible.
 From the right, only the four storey building is visible as all others are smaller.
 This information can be translated concisely into the following representation of visible buildings:

       (3) 1 3 2 4 (1)